jodelamo/AnyIpsum/README.md

 ![Screenshot of the AnyIpsum application](screenshot.png)

-Ipsum variations are stored in `Ipsum.plist`, and will be read upon application launch.
+Variations are stored in `Ipsum.plist`, and will be read upon application launch.

 Feel free to fork and improve.

 ## Install

-Download the latest disk image from [here](https://github.com/jlowgren/AnyIpsum/releases/latest), or, using [Homebrew-Cask](https://github.com/caskroom/homebrew-cask):
+Download the latest disk image from [here](https://github.com/jlowgren/AnyIpsum/releases/latest), or, using [Homebrew](https://github.com/caskroom/homebrew-cask):

 ```sh
 brew cask install anyipsum